 NSW: Common Claimant Pitfalls

-Adjudicate Today has managed thousands of adjudication applications over the last 18 years so we have learned many lessons.
-Here is our list of issues where claimants may stumble.
+Adjudicate Today has managed thousands of adjudication applications over the last 20 years (over 60% of all adjudication applications made nationally) and we have learned many lessons.
+Parties have requested we list the most common mistakes we see in adjudication.
+Here is our list of issues that claimants must get right.

 - From the date the payment claim is served on the respondent, the Act provides strict time frames for the service of payment schedules, section 17(2) notice for optional adjudication and adjudication applications.
 Neither Adjudicate Today nor the adjudicator can extend time frames and if any document is received/served just one or more business day outside the prescribed time, it may affect the validity of the adjudication application.

 - In the adjudication application, provide evidence that the time frames have been complied with by including written confirmation of both the specific date and method of service/receipt of documents (e.g. courier, post, email etc.).